ethicalhackingplayground/mailsploit/README.md

 How to use

-Setup your config file, replace everythin that says None with the information that is necessary.
+Setup your config file, replace everything that says None with the information that is necessary.

 > python mailsploit.py